Educational Leadership and Higher Education

 Our Ed.D. program is offered at our Blacksburg, Roanoke, Northern Virginia, Hampton Roads, Richmond, and Southwest Virginia campuses.
 Some classes are also online.

-Our Ph.D. program is offered at our Blacksburg program.
+Our Ph.D. program is offered at our Blacksburg campus.
 Limited slots are available annually to ensure that faculty may offer students the support and guidance they need.
 Ph.D. students are subject to residential requirements as set forth by the Virginia Tech Graduate School.
 Research and teaching assistantships are available for our doctoral students.

 The Higher Education and Student Affairs programs at Virginia Tech prepares leaders for postsecondary education who use and produce high-impact research as part of their practice and who are committed to service in both professional and personal contexts.